nichoth/mycomoon/README.md

 ## buying things
 -------------------------------------------------

-1. create an order in square
-2. call `CreatePayment`
+First you create an order, then you pay for it

 [payment walkthrough](https://developer.squareup.com/docs/payment-form/payment-form-walkthrough)